3 AWS Testing Tools for Testing your Amazon Infrastructure

 - Simulate real-world conditions

-Typically, it is tough to generate close to reality conditions, but Fault Injection Simulator helps you approximate them.
-You can tweak the performance of several resources at the same time in the production environment to objectively assess the application behavior.
+Typically, generating close to reality conditions is tough, but Fault Injection Simulator helps you approximate them.
+You can tweak the performance of several resources at the same time in the production environment to objectively assess the application behaviour.